rryam/GhostingKit/README.md

-# PhantomKit: Unofficial Swift SDK for Ghost API 👻
+# GhostingKit: Unofficial Swift SDK for Ghost API 👻

-PhantomKit is an unofficial Swift SDK for the Ghost Content API to interact with Ghost blogs, allowing you to fetch posts, pages, tags, and authors detail.
+GhostingKit is an unofficial Swift SDK for the Ghost Content API to interact with Ghost blogs, allowing you to fetch posts, pages, tags, and authors detail.
 I was learning about Phantom Types in Swift when learning about the Ghost Content API, and that is how I came with the name PhantomKit.
+Then, a week later, I had a thought about how recruiters ghosted me during my internship hunt so I renamed this library to GhostingKit.

 - [Features](#features)
 - [Installation](#installation)